frankshearar/Home/[Spec]-Server-side-warnings-for-NuGet-client.md

 ## Solution

-The server can return a NuGet-specific HTTP header, `NuGet-Warning`.
+The server can return a NuGet-specific HTTP header, `X-NuGet-Warning`.
 When encountered in any HTTP response from a NuGet server, the NuGet client will display a warning message.

-_Note the `NuGet-Warning` header is not mandatory.
+_Note the `X-NuGet-Warning` header is not mandatory.
 When not present, no warning messages should be displayed.
 The header can occur multiple times.
 For each value of the header, a warning message must be shown_

 Here's an example where the API key of the user is about to expire.
-The server responded with a `NuGet-Warning` header that held the full warning text:
+The server responded with a `X-NuGet-Warning` header that held the full warning text:

 ![](https://cloud.githubusercontent.com/assets/880728/15927309/233633da-2e41-11e6-8a2d-191a4c750d51.png)